XinshengZhu/SearchSystem/README.md

-# README: A Small Optimized Search System
+# A Small Optimized Search System

 ## Overview
 This project is written and tested entirely on macOS Sequoia throughout the development process.